India's consumer confidence worsens in May

-New Delhi, May 22 (IANS) The consumer confidence in India has further weakened in May amid the severe Covid crisis and the resultant lockdowns across states.
+New Delhi: The consumer confidence in India has further weakened in May amid the severe Covid crisis and the resultant lockdowns across states.

 The monthly Refinitiv-Ipsos Primary Consumer Sentiment Index (PCSI) for India, in May, has shown a sharp drop of 6.3 percentage points, over April 2021, amid Covid-19 fears.